ElijahKotyluk/elijahkotyluk.com/static/articles/nuxt_md_blog.md

 is processed on the server side to make the data available before your page component is initiated, it receives `context` as it's first argument, which is used to fetch your components data.
 <br>
 <br>
-Inside `asyncData` we are going to use `await` to import the content from our `static/articles/...` directory, that holds our markdown files, and render it in the component using Vue's `v-html` to render our HTML, if we were to use double mustache syntax it would interpret the data as plain text.
+Inside `asyncData` we are going to use `await` to import the files from our `static/articles/...` directory, that holds our markdown files, and render it in the component using Vue's `v-html` directive to render our HTML, if we were to use double mustache syntax it would interpret the data as plain text.

 After that, go back to your config file and add this: